Schwab vs IBKR

 Points to remember:

-• Only Schwab provides full-service financial planning and advisory accounts.
+• Both brokers have full-service financial planning and advisory accounts.

-• Both Interactive Brokers and Schwab have excellent advanced trading software.
+• Both Interactive Brokers and Schwab have excellent software for advanced trading.

 Commissions